 Leave the hen with the chicks for about six weeks and then take her away, but don't take the chicks away from their home, or each other, as it will unsettle them.
 They can be transferred to a larger house and/or run when they are about eight weeks old.

-Chick Brooding units are also available to put inside the ring instead of an infra red lamp.
-These are often far less expensive to run than an infra red lamp.
-The Brinsea EcoGlow Chick Brooder (from Binsea Products Ltd) is a single unit that emits a very low heat and is often called an 'electric hen'.
+Chick Brooding units are also available to put inside the ring instead of an infrared lamp.
+These are often far less expensive to run than infrared lamps.
+The Brinsea EcoGlow Chick Brooder (from Binsea Products Ltd) is a single unit that emits very low heat and is often called an 'electric hen'.
 It consists of a flat plate on a stand with adjustable height levels so that as they grow you raise the plate.
 The chicks will huddle under it as they would a mother hen.

 Don't force the chicks to sleep on the perches, just make sure they are there if they want them.
-However, they should be encouraged to perch from 16 weeks onwards if not already doing so by instinct.
+However, for most standard breeds, they should be encouraged to perch from 16 weeks onwards if not already doing so by instinct.